 Is financial aid available to graduate students?

-If you are a US citizen or permanent resident, you may be eligible for federal aid or scholarships that are administered through KUMC's Office of Financial Aid.
-The Department may have teaching assistantships or stipends available for in-coming students, though the availability varies from year to year.
-If you are interested in the possibility of obtaining an assistantship, please request an application form from the Department.
-Domestic or International students are also eligible for employment on campus to help offset the cost of education.
+If you are a U.S. citizen or permanent resident, you may be eligible for federal aid or scholarships that are administered through the Office of Student Financial Aid.
+The department may have teaching assistantships or stipends available for in-coming students, though the availability varies from year to year.
+If you are interested in the possibility of obtaining an assistantship, please request an application form from the department.
+Domestic or international students are also eligible for employment on campus to help offset the cost of education.

 What types of housing are available?

-KUMC does not have student housing.
-Students live in apartments or rooms in the surrounding neighborhoods, and are responsible for arranging their own accommodations.
-An updated listing of available housing is presented in the searchable database.
+KU does not have student housing at the medical center campus.
+Students live in apartments or rooms in the surrounding neighborhoods and are responsible for arranging their own accommodations.

 What sorts of Student Services are available?

-Student service departments include: the Registrar's Office, Student Health Services, Student Counseling and Educational Support Services, Student Financial Aid, Student Resources, Wellness, and Diversity, Kirmayer Fitness Center, and the Student Administration System.
+Student service departments include: the Office of the Registrar, Student Health Services, Student Counseling and Educational Support Services, Student Financial Aid, Office of Diversity, Equity, and Inclusion, Kirmayer Fitness Center, and more.

 What are the costs of attending graduate school?

-The most current tuition and fee information is available from the KUMC Registrar's web and is determined by the Kansas Board of Regents and is subject to change at any time without notice.
+The most current tuition and fee information is available from the Office of the Registrar and is determined by the university and Kansas Board of Regents and is subject to change at any time without notice.
 Tuition payment is due at the beginning of each semester.
-Fees range from $166-$189 per tem, depending on how many credit hours are beig taken.

-International students additionally are required to show evidence of available financial resources in order to support the costs of study here (tuition, fees, housing, living expenses) as part of the application process for a student visa.
-See the KUMC International Programs website for details.
+International studentsare required to show evidence of available financial resources in order to support the costs of study here (tuition, fees, housing, living expenses) as part of the application process for a student visa.
+See the Office of International Programs for details.

 Where can I get general information about your department and the School of Health Professions?

-- An overview of the Occupational Therapy Education program, including faculty, outreach activities, and research
+- An overview of the occupational therapy program, including faculty, outreach activities, and research.

-What courses are required in the Therapeutic Science PhD program?
+What courses are required in the therapeutic science doctoral program?

 Please note that the following course requirements assume the student already has at least 24 graduate credit hours accumulated toward a master's degree.

-- A core curriculum that includes foundation theory knowledge and a series of core courses taught by faculty in the OT Education department at KUMC (9 hrs)
+- A core curriculum that includes foundation theory knowledge and a series of core courses taught by faculty in the department (9 hrs).

 How long does it take to complete the program?

-The time required to complete this PhD program varies, depending on the student's background, prior experience, and previous academic work.
-The minimum is 3 years and the maximum is 8 years; most students will require 4-5 years to complete the program.
+The time required to complete this program varies, depending on the student's background, prior experience, and previous academic work.
+The minimum is three years and the maximum is eight years.
+Most students will require 4-5 years to complete the program.

 International students often have questions unique to their situation!

-This page will help answer many of these questions - please contact us if we can help answer any other questions you may have related to being an international student in Kansas City.
+This page will help answer many of these questions.
+Please contact the program if we can help answer any other questions you may have related to being an international student in Kansas City.

 What are the English language requirements for graduate study?

-In order to be considered for admission to our graduate programs, students who are not native English speakers must take the TOEFL or IELTS exams and meet the scoring criteria for each subsection of the test.
-This requirement is waived for non-native English speakers who have earned at least a bachelor's degree from an institution in the US.
+In order to be considered for admission to KU graduate programs, students who are not native English speakers must take the TOEFL or IELTS exams and meet the scoring criteria for each subsection of the test.
+This requirement is waived for non-native English speakers who have earned at least a bachelor's degree from an institution in the U.S.